[əˌrōməˈTHerəpē]

 The science behind your nose

 The human olfactory nerve begins on the bony roof of our nasal cavity and ends with the olfactory bulb located on the underside of the frontal lobe of the brain, known as the olfactory cortex.
 The olfactory cortex includes the Piriform cortex, the amygdala (seat of emotions) and the Entorhinal cortex (connected to memories).
 From here the information is sent to the prefrontal cortex and the thalamus, which helps us distinguish different odors.
-Information is also sent to the hypothalamus and even the brainstem, which stimulate autonomic responses involved in appetite, salivation, and gastric contraction.
+Aromatic information is also shared with the hypothalamus and even the brainstem.

 What is a Certified Aromatherapist?